 3. Take you kids to South Carolina Aquarium

 Don’t know what to do in Charleston with kids?
-The aquarium is a great option.
-The South Carolina Aquarium has a mission to inspire conservation of the natural world by caring for animals and educating visitors.
-When I went to Charleston, this was one of my favorite spots, with its wide variety of animals and great view of the harbor.
-The aquarium is divided into various environmental regions: the “Mountain Forest” area has a bald eagle, the “Piedmont” has small birds and fish, the “Coastal Plains” region has alligators and rattlesnakes, the “Shallows” has stingrays, “Backyard Habitat” has birds that are from the southern region, and the “Ocean” exhibit has sea turtles.
-They also currently have a sea turtle hospital on site, that offers tours.
+An aquarium is a great option.
+The South Carolina Aquarium has a mission to inspire the conservation of the natural world by caring for animals and educating visitors.
+When I went to Charleston, this was one of my favorite spots, with its wide variety of animals and scenic views of the harbor.
+The South Carolina Aquarium is divided into various environmental regions: the “Mountain Forest” area has a bald eagle, the “Piedmont” has small birds and fish, the “Coastal Plains” region has alligators and rattlesnakes, the “Shallows” has stingrays, “Backyard Habitat” has birds that are from the southern region, and the “Ocean” exhibit has sea turtles.
+They also currently have a sea turtle hospital on site that offers tours.

 South Carolina Aquarium